-Learning is designed for students to see patterns, connections, and generalizations at a conceptual level as they relate a topic to broader study.
+Learning is designed for students to see patterns, connections, and generalizations at a conceptual level as they relate a topic to

 This includes the exploration of outcomes through the lens of enduring understandings and practices that make thinking visible, support student thinking, collaboration, and the application of disciplinary literacy and numeracy.
+Students are presented with rich learning tasks at the beginning of a learning unit, and they interact with these challenges as they gather the knowledge, skills, and understandings to solve it through iterative learning cycles.

+PROBLEM-SOLVING

-PROBLEM-SOLVING LONGEVITY
+LONGEVITY